SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 | 4:32           | SCS-4V-32, SCS-4V-32-100   |
 | 1:1            | SCS-1L-1, SCS-1L-1-5       |

-Note that all vCPUs are oversubscribed — the smallest `1L-1` flavor allows for heavy oversubscription (note the `L`), and thus can be offered very cheaply — imagine jump hosts ...
+Note that all vCPUs of SCS standard flavors are oversubscribed — the smallest `1L-1` flavor allows for heavy oversubscription (note the `L`), and thus can be offered very cheaply — imagine jump hosts ...
 Disks types are not specified (and expected to be n or h typically).